toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

 </div>
 ```

-Now we have completed our second route.
-If we go to the URL [`http://localhost:4200/contact`](http://localhost:4200/contact), we'll arrive on our contact page.
+And if we go to [`http://localhost:4200/contact`](http://localhost:4200/contact), we'll see our contact page.

 ## Navigating with Links and the {{link-to}} Helper

-We'd like to avoid our users having knowledge of our URLs in order to move around our site,
-so let's add some navigational links at the bottom of each page.
+Moving around our site is a bit of a pain right now, so let's make that easier for folks.
-Let's make a contact link on the about page and an about link on the contact page.
+We'll put a link to the contact page on the about page and a corresponding link to the about

-Ember has built-in template **helpers** that provide functionality for interacting with the framework.
-The [`{{link-to}}`](../../templates/links/) helper provides special ease of use features in linking to Ember routes.
-Here we will use the `{{link-to}}` helper in our code to perform a basic link between routes:
+page on the contact page.

+To do that, we'll use a [`{{link-to}}`](../../templates/links/) helper that Ember provides
+that makes it easy to link between our routes.
+Let's adjust our `about.hbs` file:

 ```app/templates/about.hbs{+9,+10,+11}
 <div class="jumbo">